PAPAMICA/lab_natunix/docs/router.md

 <img src="../assets/logos/bash_banner.png" alt="Bash" style="max-width: 100%; height: auto; display: block; margin-left: auto; margin-right: auto; border-radius: 8px;">

-This cluster needs to be autonomous and portable, so I configured the WAN address to be obtained via DHCP.
+This cluster needs to be completely autonomous and portable, so I configured the WAN address to be obtained via DHCP.
 However, it would be impractical to connect a screen every time it starts up just to retrieve the IP and VPN information.

 The solution is to have the cluster automatically send us the IP and connection information at startup.
 This can be accomplished with a simple bash script: